Ksztof/store-api/README.md

   - HTTP Path: `PATCH /api/carts/products`
   - Request Type: `PATCH`
   - Authorization: `Administrator `
+  - Description: This endpoint is used to modify the quantity of a product in the cart
   - Input Type: `FromBody`
-  - Description: This endpoint is used to modify the quantity of a product in the cart.
   - Input model: `ModifyProductDtoApi`
 ```json
 {